IAMSSROBINSON/ls-js110/03_slightly_larger_programs/02_more_node_debugger_commands/02_setting_and_clearing_breakpoints.md

 Running the `list()` command when in debugger mode will provide a list of the code landscape 5 lines above and 5 lines below the current position of the debuggers current position in the code cycle.

-- you can call the `list(lineNumber)` command and pass in a line number argument to see the lines of code above and below the specified line.
+- you can call the `list(numberOfLines)` command and pass in a numberOfLines argument to see the lines of code above and below the current line.